dalnefre/FPGA/tutorial/counter/README.md

 if our system clock was 16MHz
-(as it is on the [TinyFPGA-BX](../tinyfpga-bx.md)) and we set the counter `WIDTH` to `4`, the most-significant-bit (MSB) of the `count` would toggle at a frequency of 1Mhz.
+(as it is on the [TinyFPGA-BX](../tinyfpga-bx.md)) and we set the counter `WIDTH` to `4`, the most-significant bit (MSB) of the `count` would toggle at a frequency of 1MHz.

 ```verilog
 // count_3.v